 Oil eases on signs US is loosening Iranian closure of Strait of Hormuz

+Oil prices fell after Maersk said its US-flagged vehicle carrier exited the Gulf via the strait accompanied by US military assets.

-May 5 : Oil prices eased on Tuesday after climbing by as much as 6 per cent in the previous session on signs the U.S. Navy is loosening Iran's closure of the key Strait of Hormuz waterway, potentially opening up supply from the key Middle East producing area.
+Oil prices eased on Tuesday (May 5), after climbing by as much as 6 per cent in the previous session, on signs that the US Navy is loosening Iran's closure of the key Strait of Hormuz waterway, potentially opening up supply from the key Middle East producing area.

-The U.S. on Monday launched a new operation aimed at reopening Hormuz to shipping and Maersk said later its Alliance Fairfax, a U.S.-flagged vehicle carrier, exited the Gulf via the strait accompanied by U.S. military assets, easing some immediate supply disruption fears.
+The US on Monday launched a new operation aimed at reopening Hormuz to shipping and Maersk said later that its Alliance Fairfax, a US-flagged vehicle carrier, exited the Gulf via the strait accompanied by US military assets, easing some immediate supply disruption fears.

 "The successful escorted exit of the Maersk-operated vessel has helped ease some immediate supply disruption fears," said Tim Waterer, chief market analyst at KCM Trade.